-"You're witnessing the fall of the British Empire, Billy."
+"You're witnessing the fall of the British Empire, Sean."

-"OK, I'm off.
-You have my undivided attention—a luxury in this age.
+"OK, I'm free, you've got my undivided attention—a luxury in this age.
 I see that you are still lugging around a laptop."
-He spoke to me the same way he used to when he thought I wasn't being quick enough on the uptake."
+He spoke to me the same way that he used to when he thought I wasn't being quick enough on the uptake."

-"I'm not ready to commit everything to the cloud just yet.
-I've got an iPhone, too."
+"I'm not ready to commit everything to the cloud just yet."

 We lifted our glasses.